Zugz0Wang/Competitive-Programming-Playground/README.md

 ---

+## Leetcode.880.
+Decoded String at Index

+- Independently solved; 20230927

+Each time we meet a number, we can form a node that records the previous node, the number of copies, and some extra characters following the number.
+We can search through the "stack" by telling whether the "k" lies in the "extra" region or the previous node, and then we can find what the requested character is.

+---

 ## Leetcode.894.
 All Possible Binary Tree

 - Independently solved; 20220821

 All full binary tree of size $n$ can be derived from all permutations of full left binary trees and full right binary trees that have a sum of size $n - 1$;

+---

+## Leetcode.896.
+Monotonic Array

+- Independently solved; 20230929

+I used a flag to determine whether there are solid evidences of decreasing or increasing.

+---

+## Leetcode.905.
+Sort Array By Parity

+- Independently solved; 20230927

+The solution is identical to the process of partition in Quick Sort, except you don't need to put a particular element in the middle.

 ---